e-myer/steam-deck-configurator/README.md

 - After reimaging steam deck, don't press reboot.
 Instead press cancel, shutdown, remove the usb stick, then boot.
 - Flash your USB with the file "steamdeck-recovery-4.img.bz2", not the IMG file inside it.
 - If flashing with a usb is slow, try flashing with a high speed micro sd card.
+- It is recommended to install the rEFInd bootloader after installing Windows
 - Clonezilla can be used to clone a configured steam deck and easily replicate the setup in another steam deck.
 - You can use Steam Link for remote desktop.
 - If you run the reccomended settings on CryoByte33's steam-deck-utilities tool, you might want to increase the UMA Frame Buffer Size.
 To do so, first shut the Steam Deck down, then hold the power button and the volume up button until you hear a sound, then let it go.
 In the screen that appears, go to Setup Utility on the lower right.
 Go to Advanced and change the UMA Frame Buffer size from 1G to 4G.
 Then press the Steam Deck's select button and then press Yes to save and exit.
 The Steam Deck will reboot.
 To configrm the change, you can go to Settings, System and scrolling down to VRAM Size.
 There is more information on this tweak in [CryoByte33's video](https://www.youtube.com/watch?v=C9EjXYZUqUs) on his tool.
 Note: Red Dead Redemption 2 doesn't work with the tweak set.